 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

-©2018 Morningstar, Inc. All Rights Reserved.
+©2020 Morningstar, Inc. All Rights Reserved.
 Except for Lipper rating information, the information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
-Neither Morningstar, its content providers nor the American Funds are responsible for any damages or losses arising from any use of this information.
+Neither Morningstar, its content providers nor Capital Group are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.
 Information is calculated by Morningstar.
-Due to differing calculation methods, the figures shown here may differ from those calculated by American Funds.
+Due to differing calculation methods, the figures shown here may differ from those calculated by Capital Group.